Hemel Hempstead: Sport

 Gadebridge Park also has an outdoor skatepark that was designed and supplied by local extreme sports fanatics ‘Hemel Skates’ after earning £65,000 through fundraising.

-Leverstock Green Tennis Club provides courts and coaching for members and other courts are available in public parks.
+Leverstock Green Tennis Club provides courts and coaching for members, and other courts are available in public parks.
 There are private indoor facilities at Hemel Indoor Tennis Centre at Abbot's Hill School, Nash Mills.

 The local authority (Dacorum Borough Council) provides the infrastructure for several of the sports mentioned above.
 In addition, there is a sports centre at Boxmoor and shared public facilities at a number of secondary schools, provided via Sportspace.
 These provide multi-purpose courts (badminton, basketball, etc.), gymnasia and swimming pools.
 There are also private, 'members only' gymnasia.

-There are two 18-hole golf courses just outside the south western edge of the town.
+There are two 18-hole golf courses just outside the south-western edge of the town.
 One is in the grounds of Shendish Manor and the other, Little Hay is off Box Lane, on Box Moor Trust land.
-There was also a 9-hole course (Boxmoor) also located on Box Lane.
-This closed in July 2011, and is now a nature reserve being part of the Boxmoor Trust estate.
+There was also a 9-hole course (Boxmoor) on Box Lane but this closed in July 2011 and is now a nature reserve being part of the Box Moor Trust estate.

-Wildcards Roller Hockey Club was established in 1996 and is a non-profit making organisation run by volunteers to enable people to play Inline Hockey in Hertfordshire.
+Wildcards Roller Hockey Club was established in 1996 and is a non-profit organisation run by volunteers to enable people to play Inline Hockey in Hertfordshire.

 Jarman Park had a ten pin bowling alley, ice skating, and a swimming pool with slides until they closed at the end of 2013.
-The only 2 facilities left in Jarman Park are the XC an extreme sport centre with indoor skate boarding, rock climbing, bowls and potholing facilities.
+The only facility left in Jarman Park is the XC, an extreme sport centre with indoor skate boarding, rock climbing, bowls and potholing facilities.
 Close to Jarman Park is the Snow Centre, the UK's largest indoor ski slope.

-Hemel Hempstead has several swimming clubs the most notable of which is Hemel Hempstead Swimming Club, the town also has FIFOLITS Swimming club and also boasts a swimming squad Dacorum Borough Swimming Squad which brings together the best swimmers in the borough.
+Hemel Hempstead has several swimming clubs, the most notable of which is Hemel Hempstead Swimming Club.
+The town also hosts the FIFOLITS Swimming club and the Dacorum Borough Swimming Squad, which brings together the best swimmers in the borough.

-Competitive cycling events such as the Tour of Britain and The Women's Tour often include Hemel as a stage.
+Competitive cycling events such as the Tour of Britain and The Women's Tour have occasionally had stages that have gone through Hemel.

 Schools

-There are seven state maintained secondary schools in the town:
+There are seven state-maintained secondary schools in the town: